thanhnguyen-aws/verify-rust-std/doc/src/challenges/0022-char-pattern.md

 ### Details

 Most functions in str library is defined on the concept of Pattern, which can be a char, a set of chars, a char filter, or a substring.
-Those functions is implemented in core::src::str, but the core of them is implemented in core::src::str::pattern.
+Those functions is implemented in core::str, but the core of them is implemented in core::str::pattern.
 The main purposes of the functions in core::src::str::pattern is converting a str (a slice of bytes) into some kinds of Searchers (iterators), then implementing the searching alorithm for those Searchers.